 Admissions

-In addition to the minimum Graduate School admission requirements, to be considered for regular admission an application must include:
+In addition to meeting the minimum Graduate School admission requirements, applications must include the following materials to be considered for regular admission as part of a holistic admissions process:

-- Completion of a master's degree program;
+- Completion of a master's degree program at the time of initial enrollment;

 - Submit at least one relevant course paper or graduate-level scientific writing project where the applicant is the primary contributor (e.g., Master’s thesis, literature review, capstone project, research proposal, grant proposal);